hillchoon/netauto/README.md

 4) A NOC user is granted with read-only acces to a list of managed network hosts on the production network.
 This list is created and maintained by sudo users, and it could be a text file with hosts' IP address or FQDN.
 5) Managed network hosts shall be configured to allow SSH and NETCONF sessions initiated from management server.
 ### 1.2 A SUDO User
-1) Installs Python3, Junos PyEZ, and other third-party libraries (listed per Netauto script if any depedency).
+Installs Python3, Junos PyEZ, and other third-party libraries (listed per Netauto script if any depedency).
 ```
 $ pip3 install junos-eznc
 ```
-2) Create and maintain a text list of managed network hosts, place the list in a directory to which NOC users are granted with read-only access.
 ## 2. Common Command Line Arguments
 A common command line to launch a Netauto script is:
 ```